Richard Corman (photographer): Other portraits and shoots

 Corman has taken portraits of a breadth of subjects, including Bill Clinton, Robert De Niro, Paul Newman, Al Pacino, Martin Scorsese, Muhammad Ali, Kurt Vonnegut, Jean-Michel Basquiat, Isamu Noguchi, Ralph Lauren, James Dewey Watson and Elie Wiesel.
 In Manhattan in the early 1980s, Corman took portraits of musicians Boy George and Johnny Rotten, and artists Basquiat and Keith Haring, before they were famous.
 In 2001, while in Cape Town, Corman photographed President Nelson Mandela visiting his old jail cell.
 He photographed Philip Seymour Hoffman in character as Truman Capote for the 2005 film Capote, in the style that Richard Avedon shot Capote in the 1960s, which became the image used for the film's poster.

 Corman's photos have appeared in a variety of magazines, including Vanity Fair, Vogue, Sports Illustrated, Architectural Digest and Men's Health.
-He shot the Talking Heads for a January 1987 Rolling Stone cover story.
+He shot Talking Heads for a January 1987 Rolling Stone cover story.

 In May 2014, someone placed a Mason & Hamlin baby grand piano underneath the Brooklyn Bridge, and Corman photographed it, using it as a prop for shoots, including a series of images with ballerina Misty Copeland.
 The piano's appearance under the bridge inspired his 2014 Sunrise Under the Brooklyn Bridge series.